paperless-ngx/paperless-ngx/docs/scanners.rst

 Doxie Q2
 --------

-This part assumes your Doxie is connected to WiFi and you know it's IP.
+This part assumes your Doxie is connected to WiFi and you know its IP.

 1. Open your Doxie web UI by navigating to its IP address
 2. Navigate to Options -> Webhook